-China 'lifts mysterious veil' with probe landing on dark side of the moon
+China 'lifts mysterious veil' by landing probe on dark side of the moon

 The moon is tidally locked to Earth, rotating at the same rate that it orbits our planet, so the far side - or the “dark side” - is never visible from Earth.
 Previous spacecraft have seen the far side of the moon but none has landed on it.

-The landing “lifted the mysterious veil” from the far side of the moon, and “opened a new chapter in human lunar exploration”, the broadcaster said.
+The landing “lifted the mysterious veil” from the far side of the moon and “opened a new chapter in human lunar exploration”, the broadcaster said.

+The probe, which includes a lander and a rover, touched down at a preselected landing area, the official Xinhua news agency said, after it had entered the moon’s orbit in mid-December.

+Xinhua posted a wide-angle color picture of a crater from the moon’s surface to its official microblog.

 Reporting by Michael Martina; Editing by Paul Tait